 In the face of hundreds of government watch lists, most people are law-abiding

 The scenarios above may paint a grim picture but most of the people you will interact with during the course of your day-to-day operations are not on any watch lists.
-The goal of describing these scenarios is to highlight some of the challenges of denied party screening and illustrate why review and due diligence is a key part of any compliance program.
+The goal of describing these scenarios is to highlight some of the challenges of denied party screening and illustrate why review and due diligence are a key part of any compliance program.

-When it comes to restricted and denied party screening, if you see a yellow flag; investigate, do your due diligence, and maintain your audit record—you never know when you may need it.
+When it comes to restricted and denied party screening, if you see a yellow flag—investigate, do your due diligence, and maintain your audit record.
+You never know when you may need it.